Overview

 We will introduce you to cancer biology and radiobiology to provide context for the effect of radiation on cancer cells and normal tissues.
 Finally, we will develop your skills in cutting edge data science and machine learning and show their potential application within medical physics.

 As well as providing detailed background theory the masters will have a strong application component.
-We will introduce you to python as the primary scripting language and use this skills throughout the course to demonstrate techniques learnt.
+We will introduce you to python as the primary scripting language and use these skills throughout the course to demonstrate techniques learnt.
 Our collaboration with The Christie will allow you to undertake unique research projects in its radiotherapy facilities that cannot be carried out anywhere else in the UK or most of Europe.

 This course will enable you to train as a multidisciplinary scientist in this area by covering a variety of subjects and content that is delivered by staff with a range of expertise, including physicists, biologists, engineers, clinical scientists and clinical oncologists.